 As your ankles help you walk, play sports, and move throughout your day, they’re also susceptible to a wide range of problems that cause pain.
-Fellowship-trained foot and ankle surgeons Colin Graney, DPM, and Mary Hickner accurately diagnoses and treats all types of ankle pain at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Fellowship-trained foot and ankle surgeon Colin Graney, DPM, accurately diagnoses and treats all types of ankle pain at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 If you have ankle pain that’s severe or lasts longer than a few days, call or book an appointment online today.

 Your ankle joint is made of bones, ligaments, muscles, tendons, and cartilage.
 When one or more of these structures becomes damaged from an injury or disease, you may experience ankle pain.